-We're a family of three raising a small herd of goats and sheep, chickens, rabbits, bees, and a rotation of fowl (turkey, duck, quail, and guineas) along with a pack of dogs ranging from livestock guardians to sled dogs.
+We're a non-traditional family of three raising a small herd of goats and sheep, chickens, rabbits, bees, and a rotation of fowl (turkey, duck, quail, and guineas) along with a pack of dogs ranging from livestock guardians to sled dogs.
 We maintain ever-expanding gardens and are clearing land for pasture and to support wild and domestic pollinators.
-We heat with firewood sustainably harvested from our own land.
+We heat with firewood sustainably harvested from our land.
 Projects and plans are evolving as we go.
 We homeschool with both unstructured and structured learning, including 4H and nature-based day camps.
 We work outside jobs to support the farm, organize/table farmers markets, and volunteer in our rural community.

 We are constantly striving to expand our knowledge and resources in animal husbandry and share what we learn.

 We are hoping to end our dependence on factory farmed products and bring to the table food that is more healthilly and humanely raised.